RaikOtto/Uniquorn/README.md

 # 2 Add CCLE and CoSMIC CLP CL data

-Please add the CCLE and CoSMIC CLP Cancer Cell Line (CL) data manually due to legal regulations!
+Please add the CCLE and COSMIC CLP Cancer Cell Line (CL) data manually due to legal regulations!
 Else only the vanilla 60 CellMiner CLs will be available for identification.
-You can however manually add custom CLs.
+You can, however, manually add custom CLs.

+### Current release (CCLE: DepMap Public 22Q1; COSMIC: v95)

+'CosmicMutantExport.tsv.gz', unpack with e.g. gunzip on linux or 7zip on windows from http://cancer.sanger.ac.uk/cell_lines/download.
+Registration for the website is without charge and not complicated.

+'CCLE_mutations.csv' and 'sample_info.csv' from https://depmap.org/portal/download/all/

+`initiate_canonical_databases(cosmic_file = 'path/to/cosmic/CosmicMutantExport.tsv',
+                              ccle_file = 'path/to/ccle/CCLE_mutations.csv',
+                              ccle_sample_file = 'path/to/sample_info/sample_info.csv',
+                              ref_gen = 'GRCH38')`

+Once the initialization succeeds, about 2000 cancer cell line training sample for about 1200 different cancer cell lines are available in the Uniquorn's database.

+Note: Currently (March 2022), the COSMIC and CCLE data are available for the reference Genome versio GRCh38.
+It is neccesary, that the reference genome for the training samples is specified if the version is not GRCh37.

+### Older releases

+Note: The mentioned COSMIC and CCLE files are obsolescent and are not compatible with the current version of Uniquorn (2.3.7).

 'CosmicCLP_MutantExport.tsv.gz', unpack with e.g. gunzip on linux or 7zip on windows from http://cancer.sanger.ac.uk/cell_lines/download